cchudant/pancakes/content/posts/sylvarinth_part_1.md

 The focus of this lesson will be to introduce the Sylvarinth language, some basic grammar rules, as well as some cultural context for this long forgotten language.

 Around 1375 BCE, the Sylvari composed a poem titled "*The Whispering Roots*", which begins with the famous phrase "*Lorem ipsum dolor sit amet*".
-Let's explore some grammar rules of this language by examining a portion of the poem
+Let's explore some grammar rules of this language by examining a portion of the poem:
-Let's analyze the first three lines of the poem:

 > *Lorem ipsum dolor sit amet,*
 >